tedklin/cmake_sandbox/README.md

 # CMake Sandbox
 [![Build Status](https://travis-ci.com/tedklin/cmake_sandbox.svg?branch=master)](https://travis-ci.com/tedklin/cmake_sandbox)

-This is a simple CMake project setup created from scratch, based heavily on [this excellent introduction to Modern CMake](https://cliutils.gitlab.io/modern-cmake/) along with tweaks I've observed from other CMake-based libraries.
+This is a CMake project setup created from scratch, based heavily on [this excellent introduction to Modern CMake](https://cliutils.gitlab.io/modern-cmake/) along with tweaks I've observed from other CMake-based libraries.
-The plan is to continually add to this and use it as a standardized template for the creation of new personal projects.
+The plan is to continually add to this and use it as a standardized template for the creation of new personal projects and libraries.

 Note that the C++ code included is irrelevant, the project setup is the focus of this repository.

 ## Quick setup

 Assuming all dependencies (CMake, relevant libraries, ccache, etc.) are installed, simply add newly created files in their respective folder's CMakeLists.txt.
 In each CMakeLists.txt, look for comments with three carets (**^^^**) to find where to do this.

 ## Running CMake